AlexanderLutsenko/nobuco/README.md

 The example above is artificial but it illustrates the point.
 It's not feasible to provide a node converter for every existing pytorch op.
 There's literally [thousands](https://dev-discuss.pytorch.org/t/where-do-the-2000-pytorch-operators-come-from-more-than-you-wanted-to-know/) of them!
-Best we can do without the converter constantly lacking essential functionality, being riddled with bugs, doing weird stuff and breaking apart with every other PT/TF release is to keep the system simple and customizable, make it clear where a problem comes from and let the _user_ sort things out.
+Best we can do without the converter constantly lacking essential functionality, being riddled with bugs, doing weird stuff and breaking apart with every other PT/TF release is to keep the tool simple and customizable, make it clear where a problem comes from and let the _user_ sort things out.
 Usually it's easy for a human to translate an isolated operation from one framework to another.
 Reproducing the graph structure is a different matter entirely.
 Good thing Nobuco has you covered.